The Essex Serpent

 The Essex Serpent is a 2016 novel by British author Sarah Perry.
 The book is the second novel by Perry and was released on 27 May 2016 in the United Kingdom through Serpent's Tail, an imprint of Profile Books.

-Set in the Victorian era, in the year 1893, it tells the tale of Cora Seaborne, a woman relishing her recent freedom from an abusive husband, who moves from London to a small village in Essex and becomes intrigued by the idea that it might be haunted by a mythological sea serpent.
+Set in the Victorian era, in the year 1893, it tells the tale of Cora Seaborne, a woman relishing her recent freedom from an abusive husband — she moves from London to a small village in Essex and becomes intrigued by the idea that it might be haunted by a mythological sea serpent.

 Plot

 After being widowed when her wealthy, abusive husband dies of throat cancer, Cora Seaborne decides to ignore the trappings of her London society life and take up amateur palaeontology.
 While on holiday in Colchester with her son, Francis, and her companion, Martha, Cora is intrigued by a ruin caused by an earthquake which was rumoured to have awakened the Essex Serpent, a mythical sea dragon.
 Cora believes that the beast could be an undiscovered kind of dinosaur that survived extinction.
 Meeting two married London acquaintances, Charles and Katherine Ambrose, Cora tells them of her theories.
 The Ambroses tell her of friends of theirs, the Reverend William Ransome and his family, who live in the small village of Aldwinter where a serpent is carved in one of the pews of the church.
 The Ambroses write an introduction for Cora to the Ransome family and Cora goes to visit them.
 To their mutual surprise, she and the Reverend find they had already met under unfavourable circumstances: each had mistaken the other for a tramp.
 Cora becomes fast friends with the Reverend, his wife Stella and their children, and moves to Aldwinter to continue her research into the serpent.

 The children and locals become increasingly convinced that the serpent, which they call the Blackwater Beast, is real and waiting to attack them.
 This irritates Will Ransome.
 He and Cora repeatedly argue over his faith and refusal to believe in the serpent, and their dispute draws them closer to one another.
 After a visit to the local school results in the schoolchildren falling into fits, Cora seeks an explanation by inviting her friend, Dr Luke Garnett, from London to examine them.
 Luke hypnotizes the Ransomes' eldest daughter, Joanna, with Stella's consent.
 Will walks in on the scene and is enraged, causing a serious rift between himself and Cora.
 During the rift, both Cora and Will begin to realize they are entangled in an emotional affair, as do Martha and Dr Luke, who has long been in love with Cora himself.